 NOVEMBER 1, 2007

-(a) The provisions for "Upgrading of existing UST systems" contained in 40 CFR 280.21 (Subpart B) are hereby incorporated by reference including subsequent amendments and editions except that
+(a) The regulations governing "Upgrading of existing UST systems" set forth in 40 CFR 280.21 are hereby incorporated by reference, except that:

-existing UST systems located within the areas defined at Rule .0301(b) and (d) of this Section shall be upgraded in accordance with the provisions of 40 CFR 280.21(b) through (d) and shall be provided secondary containment as described at 40 CFR 280.42(b)(1) through (4).
+(1) existing UST systems located within the areas described in Rule .0301(b) and (d) of this Section shall be upgraded in accordance with the provisions of 40 CFR 280.21(b) through (d) and shall be provided with secondary containment as described in 40 CFR 280.42 through .
 280.42(a) through (d).
-An UST system so upgraded shall not be located nearer to a source of drinking water supply than its location prior to being upgraded
+An UST system upgraded shall not be located nearer to a source of drinking water supply than its location prior to being upgraded; and,

-.
+(2) 40 CFR 280.21 Note to paragraph b(1)(ii)(C) shall not be incorporated by reference.

-(b) Owners must submit to the Division, on forms provided by the Division and within 30 days following completion activity, a description of the upgrading of any UST system conducted in accordance with the requirements of 40 CFR 280.21."".
+(b) Owners and operators shall submit notice of the upgrading of any UST system conducted in accordance with the requirements of 40 CFR 280.21 to the Division, within 30 days following completion of the upgrading activity.
+The notice shall include form "UST-8 Notification of Activities Involving Underground Storage Tank Systems," which is set forth in Rule .0303(1)(b) of this Section.

-(c) UST systems upgraded in accordance with 40 CFR 280.21 prior to January 1, 1991 are in compliance with this Rule.
+(c) UST systems upgraded in accordance with 40 CFR 280.21 prior to January 1, 1991, are in compliance with this Rule.